ndr-repo/pSSL/README.md

 ## Overview

-pSSL is a tool I wrote in PowerShell to enumerate certificate transparancy logs using DoH (DNS over HTTPS).
+pSSL is a tool I wrote in PowerShell to enumerate certificate transparency logs using DoH (DNS over HTTPS).

 This provides an unique list of hostnames and addresses for a glimpse of the network behind a target domain.
 Identify internal hostnames to maximize asset discovery and validate information flow.